MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container-getting-started.md

 The primary change is in the selection of the correct BSP and additional considerations for the CE image.
 This guide assumes you are already familiar with the process to build a Windows CE system image, but it is worth looking more deeply at the changed section.

-The following step refers to Step 2 above.
-It is the only part of the previous OS Design project process that is changed when using the CE App Container.
+Step 2 is the only part of the previous OS Design project process that is changed when using the CE App Container.

+### Step 1 - Create OS Design project with Platform Builder
+Review [Create Your First OS](https://docs.microsoft.com/previous-versions/windows/embedded/jj200351(v=winembedded.80) for a step-by-step tutorial on how to use Platform Builder in Visual Studio to design and build a working Windows Embedded Compact 2013 OS.

 ### Step 2 - Platform Builder BSP Selection